kvasdopil/food/README.md

 - Navigation history checks use `document.referrer` to ensure same-origin navigation (prevents "about:blank" issues).
 Previous navigation is disabled/hidden when there's no same-origin history.
 - Supabase provides recipe data via table queries; types generated in `src/types/supabase.ts`.
 - Authenticated POST to `/api/recipes` upserts recipes from JSON payloads that match the YAML schema.
 Requires a `Bearer` token that matches `EDIT_TOKEN`.
+- POST to `/api/recipes/generate` generates recipe content (ingredients, instructions, image prompts) using Gemini API.
+Does not save to database.
+Requires `EDIT_TOKEN` authentication and `GEMINI_API_KEY` on the server.

 ## Screen Structure & Navigation